layershift/enscale-docs/pages/04.account-and-billing/04.trial-account/docs.10.md

 Usually, before you sign up for a trial, you always have to check your calendar: do I have time to test this propperly this week?
 Perhaps next week will work  better...?
 Time limited trials add extra stress to your already busy life.

 With Enscale, there is no time-limit.
-To eliminate the pain of **having to do it now** as well as to allow you to experience the pay-as-you-go billing model fully, when you sign up for an Enscale trial, you receive a credit of £10 to use at will.
+To eliminate the pain of *"having to do it now"* as well as to allow you to experience the pay-as-you-go billing model fully, when you sign up for an Enscale trial, you receive a credit of £10 to use at will.
 We offer another £20 for completing the [Quickstart app](/account-and-billing/trial-account/quickstart-app) which will give you a quick overview of the most important Enscale features.

 When you create your first environment, you will start to be charged each our for the resources consumed by that environment, namely: